 \subsection{Neutrino emission: a qualitative overview}

-We present first an overview of the observed properties of neutrino emission that are common to large subsets of models and simulations in our sample.
-According to the remnant fate, we distinguish our simulations into four categories: \ac{PC}, \ac{VSL}, \ac{DC} and \ac{LL}.
-We define \ac{PC} simulations as the ones for which, at the time of merger, the minimum of the lapse function over the computational domain decreases monotonically, while the maximum of the rest mass density increases monotonically.
-These conditions provide a proxy for detecting the collapse of the central object to a \ac{BH}, \ie for all these simulations the remnant is too heavy to sustain the formation of an \ac{MNS}. \ac{BH} formation usually happens in these cases within $\unit[\sim2]{ms}$ after the merger.
+We first present an overview of the observed properties of neutrino emission that are common to large subsets of models and simulations in our sample.
+According to the remnant fate, we distinguish our simulations into four categories: \acf{PC}, \acf{VSL}, \acf{DC} and \acf{LL}.
+We define \ac{PC} simulations as the ones for which, at the time of merger, the minimum of the lapse function over the computational domain decreases monotonically.
+These conditions provide a proxy for detecting the collapse of the central object to a \ac{BH}, \ie for all these simulations the remnant is too heavy to sustain the formation of an \ac{MNS}.
 In \ac{VSL} simulations, the merger remnant does not collapse promptly, but within \unit[5]{ms} from the merger. \ac{DC} simulations are those for which the collapse happens between \unit[5]{ms} and the end of the simulation.
 Finally, in \ac{LL} simulations no \ac{BH} are observed until the simulation end.
-These definitions are indeed motivated by the mechanics of neutrino emission in \ac{BNS} mergers.
-Since for the most part neutrinos are emitted by the central object and by the innermost part of the accretion disc, rather than by the outer part of the disc or by the ejecta, every simulation within one of these groups has similar properties and behaviour regarding neutrino luminosities and mean energies.